Please check the Student Admin Catalog for course details and availability.

 ASLN 1104

 Intermediate American Sign Language II, Level 4.
-Available Spring and Summer.
+Spring.
+Also available Summer (when available).

 Prerequisite: ASLN 1103.
 4 Credits.